 Morning: Classic Breakfast

 Stop 1: Syntagma Square: Start with a warm koulouri, the sesame bread ring sold at street carts.
-Pair it with strong Greek coffee as you watch the square wake up.
+Pair it with strong Greek coffee as you watch the square come to life.

 Stop 3: Monastiraki Square: By lunchtime, the smell of grilled meat fills the air.
 This is the place to try souvlaki or gyros, which are commonly made with pork, chicken, or beef, and wrapped in pita bread with tomato, onions, tzatziki sauce, and French fries tucked inside.
 It’s the ultimate Athenian street meal.
 Kebabs are another popular option available from street vendors here, offering marinated meats cooked on a rotisserie.